aris-infosec/ssd-recovery-resistance/README.md

 Before the actual workload begins, the tool performs a system analysis.

-The analysis is designed to be **read-only with respect to the test workload** and determines the conditions under which the test will run.
+The analysis is designed to determine whether the configured test is appropriate for the current system.

 It checks: